nextgis/nextgisweb/doc/admin/upgrade.rst

   $ pip install -e nextgisweb
   $ nextgisweb-i18n -p nextgisweb compile

-And then, go to the home directory and update Node.js and Yarn project environment with workspaces, and build necessary files:
+And then, go to the home directory and update Node.js and pnpm project environment with workspaces, and build necessary files:

 .. code-block:: none

   $ cd
   $ nextgisweb jsrealm install
-  $ yarn run build
+  $ pnpm run build

 Repeat these steps with additional packages such as ``nextgisweb_qgis`` and ``nextgisweb_mapserver``.
 Some of them may require additional steps, such as